-Clostridium difficile, also known as "C.difficile" and "C.diff", is a type of bacterium that causes diarrhoea.
-Other symptoms may include fever, loss of appetite, nausea, vomiting or abdominal pains.
+Clostridium difficile, also known as "C.difficle" and "C.diff", is a type of bacterium that causes diarrhoea.
+Other symptoms may include fever, loss of appetite, nausea or abdominal pains.

 Clostridium difficile is usually found in the large intestine (bowel).
-A few people carry some of the bacteria without any problems as the 'good bacteria' in the intestine keep things in check.
-However, antibiotics may disrupt the quantity of 'good bacteria' and could cause you to develop the Clostridium difficile infection.
-The infection can be confirmed by sending a sample of diarrhoea to a laboratory for testing.
+A small group of people carry a small amount of the bacteria without any problems as the 'good bacteria' in the intestine keeps things in check.
+However, when you take antibiotics it may disrupt the amount of 'good bacteria' and could cause you to develop the Clostridium difficile infection.
+A sample of loose stool is sent to the laboratory for testing to confirm if you have the infection.